seamplex/fino/README.md

 # Quick start

-If you are impatient to run Fino (or have failed to follow the instructions in [INSTALL](INSTALL.md)), open a terminal in any GNU/Linux box (may be a VirtualBox box) and run:
+If you are impatient to run Fino, open a terminal in any GNU/Linux box (may be a VirtualBox box) and run:

 ```
 curl https://www.seamplex.com/fino/get.sh | sh